Adapted from The Collagen Diet: A 28-Day Play for Sustained Weight Loss, Glowing Skin, Great Gut Health and a Younger You by Dr. Josh Axe

 Light therapy is actually an ancient healing tradition, with roots in the medical traditions of Egypt, Greece, China and India.
 In this contemporary version, low-power red light waves are emitted through the skin.
 Red light can be absorbed by the skin to a depth of about eight to 10 millimeters, allowing it to penetrate into the dermis, the skin layer where most of your collagen resides.

 A study published in Photomedicine and Laser Surgery found that participants treated with red light therapy experienced reduced wrinkles and fine lines, as well as improved skin tone and increased collagen density.
-And researchers confirmed this through ultrasonographic measurements.
+Researchers confirmed this through ultrasonographic measurements.

 At the same time, the therapy is considered moderately effective for reversing hair loss and stimulating follicle growth.
 A literature review of the technique (also known as low-level laser therapy) by Massachusetts General Hospital and Harvard Medical School researchers concluded that it can stimulate hair growth in both men and women and may work by triggering epidermal stem cells in the hair follicle to shift into production mode.